CoPRS: Learning Positional Prior from Chain-of-Thought for Reasoning Segmentation: Reproducibility Statement

 \section{Reproducibility Statement}

-\textbf{Reproducibility Statement.} We point readers to the fundamental setup in Experimental Setup (\Cref{subsec:setup}) and to the appendix Implementation Details~(\Cref{sec:appendix_details}), which concisely summarizes the pipeline implementation (\Cref{subsec:appendix_pipeline_imple}) and the training configuration (\Cref{subsec:appendix_training_config}).
+\textbf{Reproducibility Statement.} We point readers to the fundamental setup in Experimental Setup (\Cref{subsec:setup}), and to the appendix Implementation Details~(\Cref{sec:appendix_details}), which concisely summarizes the pipeline implementation (\Cref{subsec:appendix_pipeline_imple}), the design details (\Cref{subsec:appendix_design_detail}) and the training configuration (\Cref{subsec:appendix_training_config}).
 These sections contain the information needed to reproduce our results.
-We will release code, configurations, and checkpoints upon acceptance.

 \textbf{LLM Usage Statement.} Consistent with policies on LLM usage, we used an LLM only for language polishing~(see \Cref{subsec:llm_usage} for details).
 All ideas, experiments, and analyses were produced and verified by the authors, who take full responsibility.